qoherent/ria-hub-docs/docs/content/Usage/repo-mirror.md

 ### Mirror an existing ssh repository

-Currently gitea supports no ssh push mirrors.
-You can work around this by adding a `post-receive` hook to your gitea repository that pushes manually.
+Currently riahub supports no ssh push mirrors.
+You can work around this by adding a `post-receive` hook to your riahub repository that pushes manually.

-1. Make sure the user running gitea has access to the git repo you are trying to mirror to from shell.
+1. Make sure the user running riahub has access to the git repo you are trying to mirror to from shell.
 2. On the Webinterface at the repository settings > git hooks add a post-receive hook for the mirror.
 I.e.

 ```